digint/btrbk/README.md

 [btrbk.conf(5)] man-page.

-After a configuration change, it is highly recommended to check it by running btrbk with the `-n,--dryrun` option:
+After a configuration change, it is highly recommended to check it by running btrbk with the `-n,--dry-run` option:

     # btrbk -c /path/to/myconfig -v -n run